survivejs/react-book/manuscript/01_webpack_compared.md

 In practice it can be useful just to use CommonJS, the Node.js format, and let tooling deal with the rest.
 The advantage is that you can often hook into npm and avoid reinventing the wheel.

 [Browserify](http://browserify.org/) solves this problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
-In addition there are tons of smaller transformation tools that allow you to move beyond the basic usage (e.g. [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development automatically).
+In addition, there are tons of smaller transformation tools that allow you to move beyond the basic usage (e.g. [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development automatically).
 This will save some effort and no doubt is a good solution up to a point.

 The Browserify ecosystem is composed of a lot of small modules.
 This way they remind of the Unix philosophy.
 It is a little easier to adopt than webpack and in fact it is a good alternative to it.